Notify me

 Present-day wearable technology, particularly within the smartwatch sector, frequently falls short of expectations in terms of aesthetics.
 Instead of embracing the current technology, these designs seem to be attempting to conceal it.

-In some ways, current watch design spans a broad spectrum of traditional and innovative influences, although from a different perspective, almost all watches still have engineering or fine jewelry as their main design influences (with an interesting exception I’ll detail below).
+In some ways, current watch design spans a broad spectrum of traditional and innovative influences, although from a different perspective, almost all watches still have engineering or fine jewellery as their main design influences (with an interesting exception I’ll detail below).

 Other ways to generate an interesting story for a watch include collaborations with artists or other industries, and celebrations of celebrities or events.
 An example is the Hublot Big Bang Ferrari:

 The collaboration between luxury Swiss watchmaker Hublot and Italian sports car manufacturer Ferrari has produced several iconic timepieces.
-It features design elements inspired by Ferrari cars, such as the use of materials like carbon fiber and innovative case shapes resembling car components.
+It features design elements inspired by Ferrari cars, such as the use of materials like carbon fibre and innovative case shapes resembling car components.

 Watch Aesthetics Breaking Free From Former Limitations